MatthiasWM/IotaSlicer/README.md

 Voxels is short for VOlumetrix piXEL, pixels in 3D space.
 Iota works by converting 3D vector based models into slices of 2D image data.
 Multiple slices in Z form a complete voxel model.

 Current 3D formats only represent the outer shell of 3D objects.
-Most formats use triangle or a superset like polygon meshes or lattices.
+Most formats use triangles or a superset like polygon meshes or lattices.
 A common alternative, Constructive Solid Geometry, has other limitations.